Martian regolith: Dust hazard

 The Mars 2020 rover mission will cache samples that could potentially be retrieved by a future mission for their transport to Earth.
-Any questions about dust toxicity that have not already been answered in situ can then be tackled by labs on Earth.
+Any questions about dust toxicity that have not already been answered in situ can then be investigated by labs on Earth.

 Observations

 Mars is covered with vast expanses of sand and dust and its surface is littered with rocks and boulders.
 The dust is occasionally picked up in vast planet-wide dust storms.
 Mars dust is very fine, and enough remains suspended in the atmosphere to give the sky a reddish hue.
 The reddish hue is due to rusting iron minerals presumably formed a few billion years ago when Mars was warm and wet, but now that Mars is cold and dry, modern rusting may be due to a superoxide that forms on minerals exposed to ultraviolet rays in sunlight.
 The sand is believed to move only slowly in the Martian winds due to the very low density of the atmosphere in the present epoch.
 In the past, liquid water flowing in gullies and river valleys may have shaped the Martian regolith.
 Mars researchers are studying whether groundwater sapping is shaping the Martian regolith in the present epoch, and whether carbon dioxide hydrates exist on Mars and play a role.